Together We Heal

 20140420-042108.jpg

-It’s clear, for those of us who subscribe to Christianity, that Christ stood for something, and made a difference in our lives by sacrificing His.
-Applying that to survivors of CSA, we too can take this opportunity to turn this awful, evil series of events that happened to us, and turn them into taking a stand, making a difference in the lives of our fellow survivors and help prevent this from happening to future generations of children.
+For those who subscribe to Christianity, Jesus stood for something and made a difference in lives.
+Applying that to survivors of abuse, we too can make a choice, take a stand, make a difference in the lives of our fellow survivors and help prevent this from happening to future generations of children.

-So as we go forward today in celebration of Easter, in acknowledging the resurrection of Christ, let’s apply this most critical of moments in His life to our own lives.
+So as we go forward today, in acknowledging the resurrection of Jesus, let’s apply this most critical of moments in His life to our own lives.
 We can resurrect our destroyed lives.
 We can restore what was taken.
 We can have our lives count for something.
-We can because we have survived a “death of our own“.
+We can because we have survived a death of our own.

-I’m not saying this because I believe all survivors should feel exactly like I do, and I most certainly understand if you still have reservations about anything having to do with any religious organization.
-I only write this to give you words of encouragement, to let you know that if I can make it through to this point in my recovery, I know you can too.
+I’m not saying this because I believe all survivors should feel exactly like I do.
+And I certainly understand if you have reservations about anything having to do with any religious organization.
+I write this to give you words of encouragement, to let you know that if I can make it through to this point in my recovery, I know others can too.
 But I don’t believe it should be forced onto anyone, by anyone.
 This is on your terms and in your own time.